Why Couples Therapy Makes Sense When You’re Happy

 Research shows that couples that are doing well benefit greatly from counseling because they are more ready to cooperate and work together.

 Here is how couples therapy helps when you are happy:

-Couples Therapy is a Well-Relationship Checkup
+Couples Therapy Is A Well-Relationship Checkup

 Prevention is the best protection you can give your relationship.

-Therapy is more beneficial during happy periods because it tends to amplify intimacy and increase positive feelings towards each other.
+Couples Therapy is more beneficial during happy periods because it tends to amplify intimacy and increase positive feelings towards each other.
 Learning new skills and practicing them is far more enjoyable when you are not feeling desperate and stressed about your marriage.

 You and your partner are emotionally focused and open when you’re happy.

 You do not have to contend with the strain of being walled off from each other by suffering, resentment, or a myriad of life distractions that tend to consume a couple.

 Essentially, therapy can act as a routine relationship checkup.